 You cannot use adjectives to give more information about verbs, so that is why there are adverbs.
-The other way around is also true; that you cannot use adverbs to talk about nouns.
+The other way around is also true; you cannot use adverbs to talk about nouns.
 You use adjectives for that.

 Why do we use adverbs?

 Just like with adjectives, we use adverbs to add a little flavour to the English language.
 You have a detailed overview below of when you should use adverbs.

 Adverbs with verbs

-One of the functions of adverbs is to give more information about verbs.
+One of the uses of adverbs is to give more information about verbs.
 Most of the time, these words express how something is done.
 For example: